quantumghent/TensorTutorials/lectures/5-Tutorials/SymmetricTensors.md

 \end{align*}
 ```

-Once we have these matrix elements the hard part is done, and we can naively associate these
+Once we have these matrix elements the hard part is done, and we can straightforwardly
-to the following $f\mathbb{Z}_2$ fusion trees with corresponding block values,
+associate these to the following $f\mathbb{Z}_2$ fusion trees with corresponding block
+values,
 ```{figure} ../_static/SymmetricTensors/fZ2_fusiontrees.svg
 :scale: 12%
 :name: fZ2_fusiontrees